 The authors boast the document “lays out — in clear language — the path to making America great and united again.”
 It goes on to call for everything from “protection against an electromagnetic pulse” to “confronting Internet tyranny.”
 There’s a section on Africa that touts “AIDS relief under PEPFAR” without explanation.
 There is a reference to the “Dodd-Frank law, the Democrats’ legislative Godzilla” with no description of what the law is or does or fails to do.
 In another whack at Obama, it refers to the “Solyndra debacle” and assumes readers remember what that was.

-The Democratic scaffold runs 45 pages and contains a whole section on the Postal Service and addresses everything from reforming the criminal justice system to promoting arts and culture.
+The Democratic scaffold runs 45 pages and covers everything from reforming the criminal justice system and promoting arts and culture to revitalizing the Postal Service and building 21st Century infrastructure.
+There is a section on making strong cities, one on investing in rural areas and another on “communities left behind.”
 It is chock full of platitudes, proclaiming for example that “bridges are better than walls” and offering a “simple but powerful idea: we are stronger together.”